vexide/vexide/README.md

 ### MacOS

-MacOS has a few new dependancies, XCode and Command Line Tools.
+MacOS also depends on the XCode Command Line Tools.
-Chances are that if you develop on MacOS you have them already, but if not you can install XCode in the app store.
+Chances are that if you develop on MacOS you have them already, but if not you can install them with `xcode-select --install`.

 Most of the other dependancies can easily be installed with brew.